Demographics of Germany: Nationality

+Structure of the population by age groups

 Social issues

 Most childbirths in Germany happen within marriage.
-Out of 778,080 births in 2019 258,835 were to unmarried parents, which means that around 33% or one third of the children are born out of wedlock, while two thirds are within.
+Out of 778,080 births in 2019, 258,835 were to unmarried parents, which means that around 33% or one third of the children are born out of wedlock, while two thirds are within.
 This percentage of unmarried birth has long been growing and reached 33% in 2010, more than twice of what it was in 1990.
-However in recent years it has started to stagnate or even decrease.
+However, in recent years it has started to stagnate or even decrease.

 The Mikrozensus done in 2008 revealed that the number of children a German woman aged 40 to 75 had, was closely linked to her educational achievement.

-In Western Germany the most educated women were the most likely to be childless.
-26% of those groups stated they were childless, while 16% of those having an intermediate education, and 11% of those having compulsory education, stated the same.
+In Western Germany, women with tertiary education had the highest rates of childlessness — 26% stated that they were childless.
+This rate dropped to 16% for those with intermediate education, and 11% for those with only compulsory education.
 In Eastern Germany however, 9% of the most educated women of that age group and 7% of those who had an intermediary education were childless, while 12% of those having only compulsory education were childless.

 The reason for that east-western difference is that the GDR had an "educated mother scheme" and actively tried to encourage first births among the more educated.
 It did so by propagandizing the opinion that every educated woman should "present at least one child to socialism" and also by financially rewarding its more educated citizen to become parents.
 The government especially tried to persuade students to become parents while still in college and it was quite successful in doing so.
-In 1986 38% of all women, who were about to graduate from college, were mothers of at least one child and additional 14% were pregnant and 43% of all men, who were about to graduate from college, were fathers of at least one child.
+In 1986, 38% of all women, who were about to graduate from college, were mothers of at least one child and an additional 14% were pregnant and 43% of all men, who were about to graduate from college, were fathers of at least one child.
 There was a sharp decline in the birth rate and especially in the birth rate of the educated after the fall of the Berlin wall.
 Nowadays, 5% of those about to graduate from college are parents.

 The more educated a Western German mother aged 40 to 75 was in 2008, the less likely she was to have a big family.